Deal Dynamics in 3 Private Equity Sports Transactions

 In September 2023, Endeavor attempted to combat investor confusion and boost stock performance by merging UFC with WWE into a new publicly traded company, TKO, retaining a 51% controlling stake.
 While intended to attract investors interested in a solely sports-focused entity and address concerns over Endeavor’s disparate holdings across various media sectors, Endeavor’s stock continued to decline.

 During Endeavor’s time on Wall Street, CEO and founder Ari Emanuel was vocal about his frustrations with the disconnect between the company’s stock price and its revenue and profitability gains.
-When Endeavor’s stock ultimately hit an all-time low of $17.65 in October 2023, the company announced it was exploring strategic alternatives, with Emanuel commenting in a statement, “Given the continued dislocation between Endeavor’s public market value and the intrinsic value of Endeavor’s underlying assets, we believe an evaluation of strategic alternatives is a prudent approach to ensure we are maximizing value for our shareholders.”
+When Endeavor’s stock ultimately hit an all-time low of $17.65 in October 2023, the company announced it was exploring strategic alternatives, with Emanuel commenting in a statement, “Given the continued dislocation between Endeavor’s public market value and the intrinsic value of its underlying assets, we believe an evaluation of strategic alternatives is a prudent approach to ensure we are maximizing value for our shareholders.”

-And many argue that Emanuel’s frustrations are warranted.
+Many argue that Emanuel’s frustrations are warranted.
 In an Evercore research note, Kutgan Mral highlighted the meaningful valuation disconnect between Endeavor’s portfolio of high-quality assets and its share price.
-A Sportico analysis similarly discussed that if Endeavor were valued like the average U.S. stock at 1.95 times price-to-sales, including its TKO equity holding, it would be worth $32.29 per share, a premium to Silver Lake’s purchase price of $27.50.
+A Sportico analysis similarly discussed that if Endeavor were valued like the average U.S. stock at 1.95 times price-to-sales, including its TKO equity holding, it would be worth $32.29 per share, a notable premium to Silver Lake’s purchase price of $27.50.
 For Silver Lake and its co-investors, this likely resulted in acquiring Endeavor at an extremely attractive discount.

 Ultimately, valuing sports assets is a complex undertaking — a challenge noted by many investors in the space.
 Yet, as many privately held sports entities achieve multi-billion dollar valuations and significant growth, questions about their viability as publicly traded assets intensify.
 Endeavor’s stock headwinds highlight the challenges sports investors might face in public pursuits.
 As investors consider long-term exit strategies for their sports entities, centralized and aggregated data can help craft compelling exit narratives, showcasing synergies within teams or across portfolios of sports assets.